PRECLINICAL Cro services in

 - Recommended by the LITMUS consortium

-- Accelerated NASH/MASH with progressive advanced fibrosis
+- Accelerated MASH with progressive advanced fibrosis

 - CDAA-HFD administration for ≥12 weeks